 - Loss of coordination

-If your older dog is having a seizure and you are sure hypoglycemia is to blame, you can try rubbing some Karo syrup (or ice cream – NOT chocolate flavor – Haagen Dazs vanilla ice cream is a good choice) onto his gums to raise blood sugar.
+If your senior dog is having a seizure and you know that hypoglycemia is to blame, you can try rubbing some Karo syrup or ice cream (NOT chocolate flavor) onto his gums to raise blood sugar.

 Don’t try to put the syrup/ice cream/your fingers inside his mouth, that’s dangerous for both of you.
 Getting close to your dog’s mouth when he’s having a seizure does carry the risk of getting bitten, so it’s a step to take only if you’re reasonably confident it will help.